Does sugar cause hyperactivity in children?

 People also ask

-Why do parents think sugar makes kids hyperactive?
+Why do parents think sugar makes kids hyper?

 Have a health claim to check?